 However, previous works within road reserves in central Auckland have exposed late 19th/early 20th century infrastructure elements.
 Surface works, including pothole excavations, open trenching for network utility relocation and connection and the construction of temporary shafts have the potential to expose and affect similar remains.
 If so, based on previous investigations these are likely to be of limited extent and archaeological value.
-There is also some potential for levelling earthworks within the Greys Avenue CSA to expose subsurface remains related to the recorded location of 19th century business premises, if any remains have survived later modifications.
+There is also some potential for levelling earthworks within the Greys Avenue CSA to expose subsurface remains related to the recorded location of 19th century business premises, and for the temporary shaft P4MH4 to impact on historic infill deposits overlying the Waihorotiu Stream bed, if any remains have survived later modifications.